isabella232/BlazorReportDefinition/README.md

 ![image](https://user-images.githubusercontent.com/27409929/148933203-9c8ffb31-0982-4d94-89fb-c06343a93162.png)

-Report layout in razor markup generates a convenient report view that is easy to follow and is located on the same page as the component.
+A report layout in Razor markup generates a convenient report view that is easy to follow and is located on the same page as the component.
 The report view supports Intellisense and displays the report layout in a structured view.

 Markup tags are named after related bands and reporting controls: the "X" prefix is added to the band type name and the "XControl" prefix replaces the "XR" prefix in the report control type name.

 Since Web developers have their own techniques for positioning elements, we offer the most popular types of positioning - **flex** and **absolute**.
 You can use block positioning for report elements within the scope of a report.
-This approach works well regardless of the browser type, because the position of the elements will be the same in any browser.
+This technique works well regardless of the browser type, because the position of the elements will be the same in any browser.

-The entire Report Designer functionality is quite extensive, and we do not attempt to implement all the features with the Razor markup syntax because we do not want to duplicate our xml layout format.
+The entire Report Designer functionality is quite extensive, and we do not attempt to implement all the features with the Razor markup syntax because we do not want to duplicate XML layout format.
 We'll stick to the simplified version that contains only the most requested features, and if you need something specific, you can use the **Customize** method:

 ```razor
 <XReport>